wangziqi2013/wangziqi2013.github.io/_posts/2019-09-05-supporting-x86-64-addr-xlat-for-100s-of-gpu-lanes.markdown

 semantics will remain the same for GPU and CPU, which is crucial for handling pointer-based data structures, such as graph, on GPU.
 Without virtual addressing support, before sending a pointer-based data structure to GPU, a mangling process is executed first to pack data into a compact form and convert pointers to relative offsets.

+This paper assumes a general purpose GPU computing model which is described as follows.
+The GPU device consists of a cluster (hundreds) of computing units (CU).
+Each CU further consists of several (tens of) lanes, which are essentially SIMD execution lanes.
+The GPU accesses memory using memory instructions in the ISA.
+There are two types of memory in the GPU.
+The first type, called scratchpad memory, or local memory, is a software controlled local storage for the CU to perform low latency loads and stores, whose size is also restricted.
+The second type of memory, called